 Kerry Kennedy is the President of Robert F. Kennedy Human Rights.
 Since 1981, she has worked on diverse human rights issues including child labor, disappearances, indigenous land rights, judicial independence, freedom of expression, ethnic violence, impunity, women’s rights and the environment.
 She founded RFK Compass, which convenes biannual meetings of institutional investors who collectively control $5-7 trillion in assets to address the impact of human rights violations on investment outcomes.
 She is the author of Speak Truth to Power: Human Rights Defenders Who Are Changing Our World (2008) and New York Times Best Seller Being Catholic Now (2000).
 Speak Truth has grown to include a photography exhibit, Broadway play, award winning website, PBS documentary, and a twelve week education and toolkit for action packet now being taught to millions worldwide.
 She appears regularly on ABC, NBC, CBS, CNN and PBS as well as on networks in countries around the world, and her commentaries and articles have been published in The Boston Globe, The Los Angeles Times and The New York Times, among others.
 She served as Chair of the Amnesty International USA Leadership Council for over a decade.
 She serves on the boards of the U.S. Institute of Peace, Human Rights First, and the Kailash Setyarthis Children’s Foundation as well as several public companies.
 A graduate of Brown University and Boston College Law School, she has received numerous awards and honorary degrees.

-Iris Krebber is the Head of Agriculture at the UK Department for International Development (DFID).
-Her area of responsibility includes global policy, programmes, evidence and engagement around DFID’s Agriculture Policy, its Economic Development strategy, land governance, and responsible investments.
-For example, a key flagship programme is “Land – Enhancing Governance for Economic Development” (LEGEND).
+Iris Krebber is the Head of Food Security, Agriculture and Land Policy and Programmes at the Foreign, Commonwealth and Development Office (FCDO).
+Her responsibilities include global policy, programs, evidence and engagement around DFID’s Agriculture Policy, Economic Development Strategy, land governance, and responsible investments.
+She also leads the UK’s investment in the Global Agriculture and Food Security Program (GAFSP).
+She co-chaired its global Steering Committee and chaired the Private Sector Donor Committee until May 2022.
+Prior to her current role, she was Head of Agriculture at the UK’s Department for International Development (DFID), where she led flagship land governance and responsible investment programs, including “Land – Enhancing Governance for Economic Development” (LEGEND).
 In 2014, she led the UK in the negotiations of the global Principles for Responsible Investment in Agriculture and Food Systems (RAI) which place strong emphasis on better managing risk and securing positive impacts from primary agriculture and investments along agricultural value chains.
-Prior to joining DFID, she was the Regional Director in East Africa for Welthungerhilfe, the largest German INGO working on hunger and poverty.
-She ensured that all programmes, from pre-design stage onwards, focused strongly on maximising the benefits for poor local people, created linkages and leveraged added value from the private sector as much as possible.
-Prior to working in humanitarian assistance and development, she spent seven years working in the private sector, across a range of industries, including defence, automobile, and IT.
-She holds advanced degrees in humanitarian and development management, international law, and languages from the US, EU and Germany.
+Prior to joining DFID, she was the Regional Director in East Africa for Welthungerhilfe, the largest INGO headquartered in Germany working on global food security, agriculture and rural development.
+Prior to working in humanitarian assistance and development, she spent seven years working in the private sector, across a range of industries, including defense, automobile, and IT.
+She holds post-graduate degrees in humanitarian and development management, international law, and languages from the US, EU, and Germany.

 Justin Yifu Lin